oxylabs/how-to-make-web-scraping-faster/README.md

 [<u>Asynchronous coding</u>](https://hackernoon.com/a-simple-introduction-to-pythons-asyncio-595d9c9ecf8c) using the `asyncio` module is essentially threading where the code controls the context switching.
 It also makes coding more effortless and less error-prone.
 Specifically, for web scraping projects, this is the most suitable approach.

 This approach requires quite a lot of changes.
 First, the requests library will not work.
-Instead, we will use the `aiohttp` library for web scraping in Python.
+Instead, we'll use the `aiohttp` library for web scraping in Python.
 This requires a separate installation:

 ```bash
 python3 -m pip install aiohttp